 As everyone knows, the Internet is a place where everything is about being visual and eye-catching.
 Digital images are everywhere you look on the Internet-from web pages and e-communities to technological research and e-publishing.

 With image file formats being the primary medium of digital imaging, the JPEG is undoubtedly the most widely used.
-Whether by individuals for personal use or professionals for business advertisements, JPEG is one of the leading image formats out on the Internet today.
+Whether used by individuals for personal use or professionals for business projects, JPEG is one of the leading image formats out on the Internet today.